natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

-Drivin'](https://github.com/natecraddock/open-reckless-drivin) off and on over the last couple years to modernize the code and release the game for all platforms, and my [previous post](/blog/open-reckless-drivin/) about Open Reckless Drivin' explains more about the my goals with this project.
+Drivin'](https://github.com/natecraddock/open-reckless-drivin) off and on over the last couple years to modernize the code and release the game for all platforms, and my [previous post](/blog/open-reckless-drivin/) about Open Reckless Drivin' explains more about my goals with this project.
 This post shares interesting things I learned while unpacking the game assets from the binary file Jonas released.